 Remove from refrigerator, and unwrap.
 Using a serrated knife, trim the ends of the roll, cutting on the bias.
 Choose the more presentable end, and place it, cut-side up, on the log, forming a branch.
 If desired, use the other cut end for a second branch.

 Transfer the log to a serving platter.
 Slide 5-inch strips of parchment paper under the log to protect the tray while decorating.
-Coat with seven minute frosting using an offset spatula.
+Coat with seven-minute frosting using an offset spatula.
 Remove parchment pieces.
-Decorate with meringue mushrooms, snowy chocolate truffles, and coconut shavings.
+Decorate with meringue mushrooms, snowy chocolate truffles, and coconut shavings and greenery dusted in sugar if desired.

 I’ll be taking this Buche de Noel by to the Fiesta Friday 100 anniversary extravaganza, and I’m also co-hosting this event, so a big shout out to Angie from the Novice Gardener and Fiesta Friday for putting the event on and Steffi from Ginger&Bread, Suzanne from APugintheKitchen and Judi from CookingwithAuntJuju for co-hosting, too.
 Stop by, say hi, visit and mingle and I hope to “see” you there!